William L. Thaxton Jr. House

 As he often did, Wright designed all the furniture himself, with most of it anchored to the walls, so the homeowners couldn't even rearrange it.
 He drew parallelogram bunk beds and a bed for the tiny, prow-shaped master bedroom, and a fabulous, funny little mini-bar.
 He drew a half-octagon dining room table that attached to a wall, with rolling stools so low to the ground that they seem built for children.
 For the long wall of the living room, he designed a long built-in couch as the only seating.

 Wright was quoted in the August 1958 issue of House and Home magazine as saying `We will have a good garden.` The house is planned to wrap around two sides of this garden.
 We must have as big a living room with as much vista and garden coming in as we can afford, with a fireplace in it, and open bookshelves, a dining table in the alcove, benches, and living room tables built in.

 When the property was put up for sale in 1991, developers expressed interest in demolishing the home, which is in a desirable location and had been heavily modified since Wright's original design.
 Custom furniture had been removed, and finials and Ionic columns added, in contrast to Wright's Usonian style.

 The home was purchased by two architecture enthusiasts who restored the home to Wright's plans and built a large addition, designed by Bob Inaba of Kirksey-Meyers, to make the house more liveable.
+The house was placed on the market again in 2021, at an asking price of $3.15 million.